hanjustin/Backend-Concepts-Study-Notes/README.md

 * **DevSecOps:** Augmentation of DevOps to allow for security practices to be integrated into the DevOps approach.
 Making security a shared responsibility of development, security and IT operations teams, rather than the sole responsibility of a security silo.
 * **Platform engineering:** A software engineering discipline focused on the development of self-service toolchains, services, and processes to create an internal developer platform (IDP).

+<h2 id="observability-devops">Observability</h2>

+Usage of tools & practices to make a system’s internal state more transparent to determine if the system is healthy.
+Three main types of telemetry data:

+* **Metrics**

+    Provide quantitative insights into system performance by measuring various network parameters.

+    * **Examples:**
+        * **Host metrics:** Memory, disk and CPU usage
+        * **Network performance metrics:** uptime, latency, throughput
+        * **App metrics:** response times, request and error rates

+* **Logs**

+    Immutable exhaustive historical records of discrete events that occur within a system.

+* **Traces**

+    Used to follow the lifecycle of a single request as it flows through services and systems.

 ---